 A 4 day work week is not always the jewel in the crown in the workplace.
 It has some disadvantages too.

 Hard for the blue-collar workers

-It's tough for the factory workers or wage earners to enjoy a four-day workweek.
+It's tough for factory workers or wage earners to enjoy a four-day workweek.
 The factory or industries may run 24/7.
 If there is not enough workforce, the employers will not allow applying for a 4-day workweek.

 Besides, day laborers can't avail of the facilities because their livings won't support taking long and regular holidays.

-Detrimental for some business organization
+Detrimental for some business organizations